Trump says close to finalizing effective ban on gun bump stocks

 Authorities said his ability to fire hundreds of rounds per minute over the course of 10 minutes from his perch in a 32nd-floor hotel suite was a major factor in the high casualty count.

-While machine guns are outlawed in the United States, bump stocks are not.
+While machine guns manufactured after May 1986 are outlawed in the United States, bump stocks are not.

 U.S. Attorney General Jeff Sessions said in March the Justice Department was proposing a rule that would effectively ban the devices.
 In February, Trump had signed a memorandum directing the department to make the regulatory change.